-- Community Planning List of buildings, assets and/or locations that are proposed to be assessed, and the ownership of each - Emergency Planning Approval from SPCO (if applying for Phase 2, 3 or 4) for FireSmart structure protection equipment - FireSmart Projects for Critical Infrastructure Completed initial FireSmart Assessment(s) - FireSmart Projects for Community Assets Completed initial FireSmart Assessment(s) - FireSmart Projects for Cultural Sites Completed Prescription Checklist and initial FireSmart Assessment(s) - FireSmart Projects for Green Spaces Completed Prescription Checklist and initial FireSmart Assessment(s) - In cases where critical infrastructure, community assets or Cultural Sites are located on Provincial Crown Land confirmation that the proposed activities are supported will be required from Provincial Crown Land Manager (BC Parks, Mountain Resort Branch, Natural Resource District and/or Recreation Sites and Trails).
+Table 4: Related Attachments for FireSmart Activities Prior to commencing FireSmart Activities (as required) Community Planning - List of buildings, assets and/or locations that are proposed to be assessed, and the ownership of each Emergency Planning - Approval from SPCO (if applying for Phase 2, 3 or 4) for FireSmart structure protection equipment Recipients are advised to contact UBCM to discuss when related attachments should be submitted for allocation-based funding.
+FireSmart Projects for Critical Infrastructure - Completed initial FireSmart Assessment(s) FireSmart Projects for Community Assets - Completed initial FireSmart Assessment(s) FireSmart Projects for Cultural Sites - Completed Prescription Checklist and initial FireSmart Assessment(s) FireSmart Projects for Green Spaces - Completed Prescription Checklist and initial FireSmart Assessment(s) In cases where critical infrastructure, community assets or Cultural Sites are located on Provincial Crown Land confirmation that the proposed activities are supported will be required from Provincial Crown Land Manager (BC Parks, Mountain Resort Branch, Natural Resource District and/or Recreation Sites and Trails).